USER MANUALS

 Embedded Hive Metastore

-Denodo Embedded MPP is shipped with an Embedded Hive Metastore that acts as a repository of metadata mapping Parquet files, Iceberg tables or Delta Lake tables - from S3, ADLS, GCS or HDFS - to Hive, Iceberg or Delta Lake tables.
+Denodo Lakehouse Accelerator (formerly known as Denodo Embedded MPP) is shipped with an Embedded Hive Metastore that acts as a repository of metadata mapping Parquet files, Iceberg tables or Delta Lake tables - from S3, ADLS, GCS or HDFS - to Hive, Iceberg or Delta Lake tables.

 The three predefined catalogs access to this Embedded Hive Metastore: